 Other Special Opportunities

-Vanderbilt In Italy - Students interested in Italian culture, art, and society may study during the spring, summer and fall semesters at one of the direct-credit programs administered by CET for Vanderbilt in Italy in Florence or in Siena.
-Students may select a variety of courses in English or in Italian.
+Vanderbilt In Italy- Students interested in Italian culture, art, and society may study during the spring, summer and fall semesters at one of the direct-credit programs administered by CET for Vanderbilt in Italy in Florence or in Siena.
+Students may select courses in English or Italian from the Lorenzo de' Medici Art Institute housed in a thirteenth-century palace in the historical center of Florence.
 Independent and family housing arrangements are available.

 McTyeire Hall - French and Italian are among the languages featured in McTyeire Hall, the international residence of approximately 100 students who eat together, speak foreign languages, and engage in a variety of cultural activities.
 Each year exchange students who are native speakers of French and Italian live in McTyeire to offer authentic linguistic and cultural experiences.

-Café Français – An opportunity for francophone members of the Vanderbilt community to come together weekly for a social hour sponsored by the Center for Second Language Studies and the department.
+Café François - An opportunity for francophone members of the Vanderbilt community to come together weekly for a social hour sponsored by CSLS and the French department.

 Aperitivo Italiano - Weekly meetings with Italian faculty and Italian native speakers to practice your Italian and enjoy great Italian food and beverages.